- Paul’s Journey as a Student

 The 25 year circle re-linking to cYs enabled Paul to focus on Yoga teaching and Yoga Teacher training without the ever increasing encumberances presented by any large organisation.
 Thus, needing to be even freer of past, present and future organisational familial expectations and involvements, he journeyed into his sixties preferring to teach more as part of an informal global community of Yoga teachers and schools arising from nearly 40 years of training under T Krishnamacharya’s students, especially TKV Desikachar and his students in India, Europe and North America.

 With ‘official’ OAP status arriving from 2011 Paul’s continuing journey as a student of Yoga, dharma as a Yoga teacher and feeling for expressing the spirit of his teachers message, is more fulfilled within the space that only a simpler, smaller and even more personal practice and teaching environment can offer.
-Thus Paul now finds himself in a final stage of life needing to have more time to further refine his personal studies and practice as well as focusing on Yoga therapy and teaching and personalised teacher training apprenticeships through Individual Lessons and Small Group Textual Study from his home studio.
+Thus Paul now finds himself in a final stage of life needing to have more time to further refine his personal studies and practice as well as focusing on Yoga teaching and personalised teacher training apprenticeships through Individual Lessons and Small Practice and Textual Study Groups from his home studio.

-This final movement completes a full return to the roots of the Paramparā that Śrī T Krishnamacharya used when teaching from his home studio his adult students such as TKV Desikachar, Srivatsa Ramaswami, AG Mohan, etc. Namely offering each student an individualised apprenticeship in Yoga Practice and Yoga Teaching through Personal Yoga lessons and Small Study Groups.
-This also reflects the process Paul himself undertook with his teacher at his home studio in Chennai from 1979-2002.
+This final movement completes a full return to the roots of the Paramparā that Śrī T Krishnamacharya used when teaching from his home studio his adult students such as TKV Desikachar, Srivatsa Ramaswami, AG Mohan, etc. Namely offering each student an individualised apprenticeship in Yoga Practice and if relevant, Yoga Teaching through Personal Yoga lessons and Small Study Groups.
+This also reflects the process Paul himself undertook with his teacher at his home in Chennai from 1979-2002.

-Originally it was during Pauls continuing visits to study the Arts and Practices of Yoga from 1979 with Desikachar in India that he became exposed to the Art of Mantra, Veda and Yoga Chanting.
+Originally it was during Pauls continuing visits to study the Arts and Practices of Yoga from 1979 with Desikachar in India that he became exposed to the Art of Sound, Veda Mantra and Yoga Sūtra Chanting.
 It was taught by his teacher both as a method of transmission for sacred texts and teachings and as a personalised Sādhana through which one became deeply focused as well as facilitating access to the profundity of an experience of the Sacred.

 tasya vācakaḥ praṇavaḥ